Urdatorn/aristophanis-cantica/README.md

 - between the songs within a play (are the earlier or latter more responding?
 Linear dev?)
 - between all plays
 - between machine generated clusters of plays!

+We also need to show
+- the degree of dependence between word-end distribution and accent distribution and
+- how oftten word-end responsion and accentual responsion come together

 ## TODO